wirginiaromanowska/Notes_On_Things/Houdini_Vellum.md

   - create attrib OlpPos and transfer it to the not transformed geo
 ## 6. Vellum solver
 - can go inside and add pop wind and pop fluid even if this is after vellum configure cloth
+## 7. cloth
+- in cloth constraints you can pin to animation - just select the verts